JuliaLang/IJulia.jl/README.md

 documentation](http://ipython.org/documentation.html) for more
 information.

+Given an IJulia notebook file, you can execute its code within any other Julia file (including another notebook) via the [NBInclude](https://github.com/stevengj/NBInclude.jl) package.

 ### Updating Julia and IJulia

 Julia is improving rapidly, so it won't be long before you want to